Tuesdays, January 13 – March 17, 2026, 10:00 – 12:30pm

 with J. Jordan Bruns

 It’s said that one painting from life is worth ten from a photo.
 This class focuses on strengthening skills in composition, color mixing, and expressive brushwork while working from still life and the live figure.
 Students will expand their understanding of how to build a painting over multiple sittings, explore alla prima techniques, and learn the pros and cons of each approach.
-Minimum age 14.
+Please note there is a $40 model fee paid in class.

 This is an intermediate to advanced level Art Clinic.